 For working capital requirements, Company has projected utilizing the bank's existing working capital finance facility of Rs 42 billion in full, with financing cost @ 3-M Kibor + 1.5% of the outstanding amount.
 However, for long term financing, it is assumed that adequate capacity payments will be received from CPPAG and repayments of PDFL and Musharkah facility loans (which are due during the period) will be settled.
-Further, it is also anticipated that share deposit money received from PDFL will be converted to long term loan/preference shares as per the previous communications with PDFL.
-Moreover, quarterly principal repayments payable during the period along with related finance cost @ 3-M Kibor + 1.0% will be settled.
-There is no subsidiary company of NPPMCL right now.

-9. The accounting policies that the state-owned enterprise will apply for financial records and reporting:
+Further, as per historic trend it is also anticipated that share deposit money received from PDFL will remain intact without change in status.
+The accounting policies that the state-owned enterprise will apply for financial records and reporting:

-Financial records and reporting have been prepared in accordance with accounting and reporting standards as applicable in Pakistan.
+Financial records and reporting will be prepared in accordance with accounting and reporting standards as applicable in Pakistan.
 The accounting and reporting standards applicable in Pakistan comprise of: